 You can use typewriter fonts on Google Docs to create typewritten-like documents.
 They’re versatile and well-suited for scripts, news reports, scrapbooks, and journals.

-Best Typewriter Font Google Docs
+The Best Typewriter Font Overall

 1. Courier Prime